 Dress code: None

 The Stanley Terrace, with large columns, potted petunia or geranium flowers and a clean colour code of white and maroon, make for a delightful setting for refreshments!
 Wicker chairs and tables under shaded cream umbrellas are set out with heavy silverware and placemats (drawn by local artist Larry Norton).

 Lush green lawn and huge trees, keep the air cool and fresh.
 Warthogs and a mongoose family show up sometimes to entertain and delight all Stanley Terrace visitors. 🙂

-After ordering the famous high tea & cakes, a three-tier server stand loaded with delicious goodies to tuck into, arrives – tea sandwiches with a variety of fillings, scones (with the butter, jam and cream – my favourite!!!) and an assortment of yummy tea cakes.
+After ordering the famous high tea, a three-tier server stand loaded with delicious goodies to tuck into arrives – tea sandwiches with a variety of fillings, scones (with the butter, jam and cream – my favourite!!!) and an assortment of yummy tea cakes.

 Tea is served with the High Tea traditionally, so if you wanted coffee make it nice and clear.
 FYI their coffee is amazing.
-Don’t forget they also have a wide selection of other flavoured teas for you to try, be sure to ask about these – at least to have a look see, it’s quite impressive!
-I am very fond of the Earl Grey.
+Don’t forget they also have a wide selection of other flavoured teas for you to try.
+Be sure to ask about these – at least to have a look-see, it’s quite impressive!
+I am very fond of Earl Grey.

-We treat ourselves to this, it’s affordable – (and when we have visitors it’s like the default activity) – tea and scones at 10 a.m!
+We treat ourselves to this, it’s affordable – (and when we have visitors it’s like the default activity).
+Tea and scones at 10 a.m.
 Obviously not High Tea, but a lovely experience non-the less, the view stays the same. 😉

 A little History of the English High Tea…

 As the British built this Hotel and got the whole tradition started, let’s have a quick look into this delightful custom.